nim-lang/Nim/doc/nimsuggest.rst

 Specifying the location of the query
 ------------------------------------

-Nimsuggest than waits for queries to process.
+Nimsuggest then waits for queries to process.
 A query consists of a cryptic 3 letter "command" ``def`` or ``con`` or ``sug`` or ``use`` followed by a location.
 A query location consists of: